sanderk92/react-kotlin-js/README.md

 ```

 The app will now open in your browser automatically.
 All requests to the backend api will be proxied to the localhost as
-configured in webpack, where our backend service should be located.
+configured in webpack, where our backend service (if any) should be located.

 ## Production